Official tutorial Language syntax Static typing

 • Klyn is always typed.
 Inference helps you write less, but values do not become dynamically typed later.

 • Only the package klyn is imported automatically.
-Any other package must be imported explicitly.
+Any other package or qualified type must be imported explicitly.

 • Imports belong at module level.
 Do not import from inside a function or a class.